aardappel/lobster/lobster/docs/source/language_reference.md

 will become arguments in lexical order, irrespective of what order they appear in the body.
 Using anonymous variables is only recommended for very simple function bodies.

+As mentioned above, you may drop the parentheses entirely if the body doesn't have any argument declarations.

 This style of syntax is intended to make each function that takes a function as argument (a *higher order function*) have the convenient syntax of a control